Skip to content

 Note

 Using the browser is great for experimenting 👍.
 However, due to all of the strings Faker uses to generate fake data, Faker is a large package.
 It's > 5 MiB minified.
-Please avoid deploying the full Faker in your web app.
+Please avoid deploying the full Faker package in your web app.

 CDN/Deno